nicm42/100-days-of-code-v2/log 2.md

 **Day 20: 7th December 2020**
 I forgot to log that I've been keeping on with Scrimba's JavaScriptmas every day.
 I sorted out the map service for the map.
 And then sorted out the HTML and set up the CSS.
 I'm still not 100% sure how I'm going to do everything, but at least now I have an input and some outputs, so I can do the JS (and JS testing) for those.

+**Day 21: 8th December 2020**
+I did today's JavaScript challenge, which was a bit more involved, but it was fun.
+I didn't have time to get into the IP address project, so I watched a video on Scrimba with a mock React interview.
+I don't know React (yet) but it was interesting to see how to think through a problem.